1,000+ Opportunities

 In it, you will provide an outcomes summary and data for the people you served.
 We’ll also have a 30-min Zoom call to discuss your completed report and give you a chance to share the highlights and learning moments of your year.
 Please leave this field empty Check your inbox or spam folder to confirm your subscription.

-The current target date is January 1, 2028.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Basic Needs Fund are due January 1, 2028.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.